Gawkt0pus/Snipe-List-Assistant/README.md

-# Snipe-List-Assistant

 # Snipe List Calculator

-A simple tool to calculate important dates for prospect tagging.
+A simple tool to calculate dates for 45 and 3 day sniping.

 ## Usage
 1. Download `snipe-calculator.vbs`